mairindeith/camtrapr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-`camtrapr` is designed to process photos from camera trapping projects into a form useful for further analyis in R. The functions are inspired by the Windows programs developed for the same purpose by the [Small Wild Cat Conservation Foundation](http://www.smallcats.org/).
-The motivation behind creating this package was a desire to have a cross platform tool (i.e. not Windows only) that allows for a seamless R workflow; the assumption being that the data generated from the photos will eventually be analyzed in R.
+`camtrapr` is designed to process photos from camera trapping projects into a form useful for further analysis in R. The functions are inspired by the Windows programs developed for the same purpose by the [Small Wild Cat Conservation Foundation](http://www.smallcats.org/).
+So, users of these tools will easily be able to transition to `camtrapr`.

+The motivation behind creating this package was a desire to have an open source, user friendly, cross platform tool (i.e. not Windows only) that allows for a seamless R camera trapping workflow.

 Installation
 ============